 In every important life decision, there is a pivotal point that can make or break one’s future.
 For a business, one of these moments is the opportunity to speak to a potential investor.
 With so much on the line, you want to be armed with as many positives as you can.
 You may only get one opportunity in front of the right investor, so you want to be armed with the right ammunition to impress them.
 In this case, that means having the answers they are looking for.
 From a summary of your concept to your assets and potential challenges, the more you know, the more they can assess whether they are the right financial partner to help you reach your goals.
 Watch this video to get the valuable details you should know for that important moment you face in front of your future investor.

-When we’re sitting down in meetings, and say who are your competitors and they say no one, we don’t like them.
-There is always a competitor, there is always someone who does what you do but you do better for the following reasons.
+You should always have a pitch deck.
+A startup funding pitch deck is a really a short summary about the business.
+There’s a little bit a bout what you do, a little bit about the opportunity, a little bit about the market size, a little bit about your competitors.
+When we’re sitting down in meetings, and say who are your competitors and they say no one, we don’t like that.
+There is always a competitor, there is always someone who does what you do, but that you do better for the following reasons.
 You want to know what the valuation of their businesses is etc.

 I’ll give you an example.
 There was a company called Lifespot Health.
 Lifespot Health was a German company looking to list on the ASX.
 When we looked at them six months ago, they weren’t ready to be listed.
 Why?
 They’ve set up a German entity, which is great.
 It’s got all the revenues, all the IPs and all the trademarks.

 Then they went out and set up an Australian entity over here.
 They wanted to list the Australian entity.
 But the Australian entity didn’t have anything to do with the German entity.
 It didn’t have any revenues, didn’t have any of the IPs, didn’t have any of the patents.
 This Australian entity would have an option in two years of going into the US market.
 It was all too messy.
 Keep it simple.
-One entity, one structure, one IP, patents all under that one group to keep it simple.
+One entity, one structure, one IP; patents and trademarks all under that one group to keep it simple.